Client ID-Based Policies Reference (Nov 2017 and Jul 2017)

 When registering an application in an Exchange portal (Nov 2017) or API portal (Jul 2017), client app developers obtain credentials, the client ID and client secret, that you configured when applying the policy.

-The Client ID Enforcement policy simply enforces the requirement for credentials.
+The Client ID Enforcement policy enforces the requirement for credentials.
 Rate Limiting - SLA-Based and Throttling - SLA-Based policies use the client ID as a reference to impose limits on the number of requests that each application can make within a period of time.

 The information in these sections applies to all client ID-based policies.